How to develop a social media policy for employees in 2020 and beyond

 None of these steps and measures will be worth anything if you can’t quantify the results.
 Analyzing the impact of employee activities on brand sentiment and customer engagement can help you improve and tweak your social media policy, among others.

-Employee input here is key as well.
-Beyond statistics and numbers, you need to ensure your social media policy is actually contributing and not hampering their productivity and your relationship with them.
+Employee input is also key here.
+Beyond statistics and numbers, you need to ensure your social media policy is actually contributing to and not hampering their productivity and your relationship with them.

-As the COVID-19 crisis has proved, the presence and involvement of your employees as part of your company on social media is both inevitable and potentially beneficial.
+As the COVID-19 crisis has proved, your employees’ presence and involvement on social media as part of your company are both inevitable and potentially beneficial.
 A clear and positive social media policy for employees can be an invaluable tool at times of crisis.
-It will also grant you access to a unique audience – the social media followers of your employees.
+It will also grant you access to a unique audience—your employees’ social media followers.

 Simplify your social publishing activities